-- 1 In R0 of this proposal, the preprocessor was burdened with finding the end of the preamble, and making macros from legacy header units visible at that point.
+In R0 of this proposal, the preprocessor was burdened with finding the end of the preamble, and making macros from legacy header units visible at that point.
 That was problematic both for implementers (as it is a challenging rule to implement) and for users (as code would silently do something different from what was expected, and imports in a preamble would behave differently from imports in non-modular code).
-This proposal uses a simpler rule: imported macros become visible immediately after the import declaration. - 2 In order to make it practical to determine the set of imports of a module unit without first compiling the imported legacy header units (at least for a module unit with no global module fragment), an additional restriction is imposed: the program is ill-formed if, after reaching the preamble, an imported macro is expanded and then another import declaration is encountered.
+This proposal uses a simpler rule: imported macros become visible immediately after the import declaration.

-3.2 Changes to the Modules TS
+3.3 Changes to the Modules TS

-- 1 This section lists the ways in which valid code under the Modules TS would become invalid or change meaning in this merged proposal. - 2 A module; introducer is required prior to a global module fragment, as described in P0713R1 and approved by Evolution. - 3 When an entity is owned by a module and is never exported, but is referenced by an exported part of the module interface, the Modules TS would export the semantic properties associated with the entity at the point of the export.
+- This section lists the ways in which valid code under the Modules TS would become invalid or change meaning in this merged proposal. - A module; introducer is required prior to a global module fragment, as described in P0713R1 and approved by Evolution. - When an entity is owned by a module and is never exported, but is referenced by an exported part of the module interface, the Modules TS would export the semantic properties associated with the entity at the point of the export.
 If multiple such exports give the entity different semantics, the program is ill-formed: